mintproject/dame_cli/docs/index.md

 !!! question
-    If you would like independent support for Docker, please let us know.
-[Add support to Docker](https://github.com/mintproject/dame_cli/issues/15)
+    If you would like independent support for Docker, please let us know [on our current discussion on GitHub](https://github.com/mintproject/dame_cli/issues/15)

 ### Python 3

 DAME uses Python.
-Please, follow the steps bellow to install it:
+To install Python, just follow the steps below:

 - [Installation on Linux](https://realpython.com/installing-python/#linux)
 - [Installation on Windows](https://realpython.com/installing-python/#windows)